evanmurray99/evanmurray99.github.io/README.md

 ### **<u>Step 2</u>**

-This step will use Jekyll to generate the needed files needed for creating the static site.
+This step will use Jekyll to generate the needed files for creating the static site.

 **Note**: This step requires basic command line knowledge.
 A short guide can be found under the ***More resourses*** section of this how-to.

 1. Open ***Git Bash*** and change directory to where you would like to save the static site on your computer.
-2. Run the command `jekyll new mySite` to ceate a new Jekyll site at `./mySite`
+2. Run the command `jekyll new mySite` to create a new Jekyll site at `./mySite`
 3. Move into the newly created directory by running the command `cd mySite`
 4. Build and run the default site locally by running the command `bundle exec jekyll serve`